ZigZagframework/zigzag_framework/README.md

 # Robustness of Deep Learning-based Vulnerability Detectors #

-We propose the ZigZag framework to improve existing deep learning-based detectors.
+We propose the ZigZag framework to improve the robustness of existing deep learning-based detectors.
 The key idea is to seperate feature learning from classifier learning, which makes the learned features and classifiers “constant” to code transformations.

 Our dataset is derived from the [NVD](https://nvd.nist.gov/) and the [SARD](https://samate.nist.gov/SRD/index.php).
 The dataset contains 6,803 programs and their manipulated programs, corresponding to 50,562 vulnerable examples and 80,043 non-vulnerable examples at the granularity of function.